lstsavr/Deep_Learning/README.md

 # Deep learning
-This is a respository about some deep learning models😊
+This is a repository about some deep learning models😊
+1. transformer
+2. CNN